Edo Castle 江戸城

 Access to certain sections of the grounds is restricted and requires reservations.
 To see the areas open to the public, there are three main entrance gates to choose from.

-Hirakawamon Gate: Located toward the northern side of the grounds, this gate is a five-minute walk from Takebashi Station.
+Hirakawamon Gate: Located toward the northern side of the grounds, this gate is around a five-minute walk from Takebashi Station.

 A city within a city

 While Edo Castle's main building sadly burned down in 1863, it is still possible to get a sense of the sheer size of this fortress from the moats, thick walls, bridges and defenses that remain.
-One of the oldest remaining buildings is the Fujimi-yagura watchtower, which was built in 1659 to protect the southern side of the grounds.
+One of the remaining buildings is the Fujimi-yagura watchtower, which was built in 1659 to protect the southern side of the grounds.

 Although the palace complex seems vast today, it was once even larger.
 In fact, Tokyo Station and the Marunouchi area were once part of the castle grounds.